electricitymaps/electricitymaps-contrib/README.md

 A real-time visualisation of electricity generation.
 Try it out at [http://corradio.github.io/electricitymap/](http://corradio.github.io/electricitymap/).

-The CO2 footprint of each country is measured from the perspective of a consumer.
-It represents the CO2 footprint of 1 kWh consumed inside a given country.
-Therefore, the footprint takes into account the footprint of electricity imported in the country.
+The GreenHouse Gas (GHG) footprint of each country is measured from the perspective of a consumer.
+It represents the GHG footprint of 1 kWh consumed inside a given country, in the gCO2eq unit (meaning each GHG is converted to its CO2 equivalent in terms of global warming potential).
+The GHG footprint takes into account the footprint of electricity imported in the country.
-The numbers unfortunately do not take into account the construction of production units, nor the transportation or extraction of raw materials.
-Any help would be appreciated to get closer to the truth!
+The numbers take into account the construction of production units and their usual lifetimes as calculated by the 2014 IPCC report (see [wikipedia entry](https://en.wikipedia.org/wiki/Life-cycle_greenhouse-gas_emissions_of_energy_sources#2014_IPCC.2C_Global_warming_potential_of_selected_electricity_sources)).

 ### Data sources